animefn/ABST/README.md

 abst -> af batch sub tool
 absl-> af batch sub for linux (cuz it takes courage to ditch windows)

+# useful (batch) tools to use with this
+- InviskaMKVExtract
+- batch file renamer
+- crc32

 # mechanism
 //assume internal then external chosen
 Foreach $file: